syncfusion-content/javascript-docs/js/Grid/Row.md

 ![](Row_images/Row_img2.png)

-By using [`getIndexByRow`](https://help.syncfusion.com/api/js/ejgrid#methods:getindexbyrow "getIndexByRow") you can get the row index based on the given tr element in Grid while on detail template it returns row index excluding detail rows.
+By using [`getIndexByRow`](https://help.syncfusion.com/api/js/ejgrid#methods:getindexbyrow "getIndexByRow") you can get the row index of provided tr element and index value would not have considered detail row elements in grid content.

 ## Row Template